Black scientists, doctors and nurses share important vaccine information.

-More than 43,000 people across all demographic groups participated in the Pfizer vaccine clinical trial, and more than 30,000 people participated in the Moderna clinical trial.
 Clinical trials show that the Pfizer and Moderna coronavirus disease 2019 (COVID-19) vaccines are about 95 percent effective at preventing people from getting sick with COVID-19.
 In clinical trials, Johnson & Johnson’s vaccine was 85 percent effective in preventing severe disease and essentially 100 percent effective in preventing hospitalization and death.

 Learn more below.

 Understanding what the results from COVID vaccine trials mean for the pandemic.

 3 tips to address your anxiety around getting a COVID-19 vaccine.

 The vaccines are safe and a critical step in ending the pandemic.

 Sign up to receive vaccine updates and information from UNC Health.